spack/spack-tutorial/tutorial_packaging.rst

 - change the configure options to use the value.

 Let's add the variant to expect an ``int`` value with a default of ``0``.
-Also change ``configure_args`` to retrieve the value and add the corresponding arguments when a non-zero value is provided by the user.
+Defaulting to ``0`` effectively disables the option.
+Also change ``configure_args`` to retrieve the value and add the corresponding configure arguments when a non-zero value is provided by the user.

 .. literalinclude:: tutorial/examples/4.package.py
    :caption: mpileaks/package.py (from tutorial/examples/4.package.py)
    :lines: 6-
    :language: python
+   :emphasize-lines: 15-16,28-33

-Notice the variant directive is retained as a ``variants`` dictionary in ``self.spec``.
+Notice the variant directive is translated into a ``variants`` dictionary in ``self.spec``.
 Also note that the value provided by the user is accessed by the entry's ``value`` property.

-Now run the installation again with the ``--verbose`` install option -- to get more output during the build -- and the ``stackstart`` package option we added above:
+Now run the installation again with the ``--verbose`` install option -- to get more output during the build -- and the new ``stackstart`` package option:

 .. literalinclude:: outputs/packaging/install-mpileaks-4.out
    :language: console
+   :emphasize-lines: 1,39

-Notice the addition of the two stack start options in the command that appears in the line after mpileaks' ``Executing phase: 'configure'``.
+Notice the addition of the two stack start arguments in the configure command that appears in the highlighted line after mpileaks' ``Executing phase: 'configure'``.

 At this point we've covered how to create a package; update its documentation; add dependencies; and add variants for optional features.